Billmate/QvicklyDocumentation/Writerside/topics/Portal-API.md

 <include from="Snippets-PortalAPI.md" element-id="snippet-header" />

 > The PortalAPI is currently an OpenAPI based documentation.
 Until we have converted it to fit the common documentation format, you can view the converted OpenAPI documentation in this section.
+>
+> Please note that some information may be missing or incomplete.
 > {style="information"}

 The portal is a web application that allow merchants to manage their invoices, customers, and products.
 The API is used to interact with the portal.